X

 Download Itinerary

-Later today we fly to the former Portuguese enclave of Goa.
+Today we arrive in the former Portuguese enclave of Goa.

 Goa achieved fame when Portuguese navigator Vasco da Gama sailed down the Malabar Coast in 1498 in search of "Christians and spices."
 Although he found neither, Goa became a Portuguese colony separated from the rest of India by the jungle covered hills of the Western Ghats.
 Goa's heartland and population is located in the alluvial strip inland from the beaches, a lush patchwork of paddy fields, coconut plantations, whitewashed churches and gently meandering rivers.